Starlink-Project/Satellite-vs-Cellular/Figure3/README.md

 `python Fig3.py`

-If everything succeeds, figures of TCP vs. UDP, Roam vs. Mobility, Uplink vs. Downlink should be created with the format '.pdf'.
+If everything succeeds, the figures of TCP vs. UDP, Roam vs. Mobility, Uplink vs. Downlink should be created with the format '.pdf'.